thoni56/c-xrefactory/doc/c-xrefactory.md

 > projects.

-## Tags
+## ReferenceDB

-The main part of C-xrefactory are the 'Tags'.
-Each project has its Tags stored in files specified by the user.
-Tags contain information about your project sources.
+The main part of C-xrefactory are the 'ReferenceDB'.
+Each project has its references stored in special files specified by the user.
+They contain information about your project sources.
 In particular, information about all symbols, their linking properties, place(s) of definition and all usages.
-Tags can be split into any number of files.
-The number of tag files is specified by user.
-A larger number of files makes browsing faster, but makes creation and update of Tags slower.
-The maintenance of tags is to a large extent part automatic.
-However it may happens that tags will become inconsistent.
-Then it is recommended to re-create tags manually.
+The ReferenceDB can be split into any number of files.
+The number of files is specified by user.
+A larger number of files makes browsing faster, but makes creation and update slower.
+The maintenance of the ReferenceDB is to a large extent part automatic.
+However they may become inconsistent, and when it does it is recommended to re-create the ReferenceDB manually.

 ## C-xref task